elle-the-dev/git-gopher/README.md

 To use the aliases, the following definitions need to be added to your `.bashrc`, `.zshrc` or configuration file for whichever Unix shell being used.

+Commands will list out the available branches or tags in `fzf` as a fuzzy searchable menu rather than requiring that they be provided up front.

 ```
 alias gg="gg-menu"
 alias gitc="gg-checkout"